-Fyre Festival’s Organizer Arrested & Charged With Fraud
+Fyre Festival’s Co-Founder Arrested And Charged With Fraud, Karma Is Alive

 The ongoing saga of the disastrous, doomed Fyre Festival took another turn on Friday, when Fyre Festival organizer Billy McFarland was arrested on federal fraud charges, CNN reported.

 McFarland is charged with one count of wire fraud in connection with a “scheme to defraud investors,” according to a statement released by the U.S. Attorney's Office for the Southern District of New York on Friday.